Title | Approved on | Purpose |

 The Policy on Policy Development establishes a framework for creating and maintaining the College’s policies. |

-Risk Management Policy | Friday, 8 November, 2024 |
+Risk Management Policy | Monday, 17 February, 2025 |

-This manual outlines the policies that form the basis of Melbourne School of Theology’s Risk Management Plan and covers all activities within the college and its operations and entities, as well as defining MST’s risk management objectives, framework, roles, responsibilities, communication, and process. |
+This manual outlines the policies that form the basis of the College’s Risk Management Plan and covers all activities within the College and its operations and entities, as well as defining the College’s risk management objectives, framework, roles, responsibilities, communication, and process. |

 Sexual Harassment and Intimidation Policy | Friday, 7 August, 2020 |